dotku/business-parking-place/README.md

 A busienss parking service provider.

 So you don't want to run your business anymore?
-You want to take a break and enjoy trip for a year?
-But still want to make some money for maintaince cost?
+Or you want to take a break and enjoy a lifetime moment for up to a year, but still want to make some money to cover the business maintaince cost?

 We can help!